gabors-data-analysis/gabors-data-analysis.github.io/_pages/datasets.md

 ---

+## How to get the data
+The **current, temporary solution** is that you can download the pre-release datasets from [Google Drive](https://drive.google.com/drive/u/2/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc){:target="_blank"}

+You will have other options to get the datasets for our case studies.
+Forthcoming in January 2021.

 ## airbnb
 **Content and coverage**: The airbnb dataset includes information on the price and feature of apartments let out via airbnb.
 It covers Greater London.
 The full London data has N=51 646 observations.
 It is a single data table.
 The data refer to rental prices for one night in March 2017.